EUDAT-Training/B2SHARE-Training/api/ess2017/exercises.md

 >>> header = {"Accept": "application/json", "Content-Type": "application/octet-stream"}
 ```

-- Open the file handle of the file to be uploaded
+- Open the file handle of the file to be uploaded (this can be any file you like), e.g. the EUDAT logo:

 ```python
 >>> upload_file = {"file": open('EUDAT-logo2011.jpg', 'rb')}